The b-functions of semi-invariants of quivers: b-functions of semi-invariants of quivers

 Now denote by $C$ the Coxeter functor defined by $C=C_{i_n}\cdots C_{i_{1}}:\op{rep}(Q)\to \op{rep}(Q)$.
 Then $C(P_y)=0$, for the projective module $P_y$ corresponding to any vertex $y\in Q_0$, and for all other indecomposables $X$, $C(X)$ is a non-zero indecomposable representation with dimension vector $c(\underline{d}(X))$.
 We say an indecomposable $X$ is preprojective, if $C^k(X)=0$, for some $k\in \nat$.
-Preprojective representations are exceptional and we also call their dimension vectors preprojective.
+Preprojective representations are generic and we also call their dimension vectors preprojective.
 Dually, we can define these notions with $x$ a source, we get the Coxeter transformation $c^{-1}$ and preinjective representations.
 An indecomposable representation is called regular is it is neither preprojective nor preinjective.

-We recall (cf. \cite{elements}) the notions of a Dynkin quiver (of type $A_n, D_n, E_6, E_7, E_8$) and of a Euclidean quiver (of type $\tilde{A}_n, \tilde{D}_n, \tilde{E}_6,\tilde{E}_7,\tilde{E}_8$).
+We recall (cf. \cite{elements}) the notions of a Dynkin quiver (of type $A_n, D_n, E_6, E_7, E_8$) and of an extended Dynkin quiver (of type $\tilde{A}_n, \tilde{D}_n, \tilde{E}_6,\tilde{E}_7,\tilde{E}_8$).
 Since we are dealing with quivers without oriented cycles, we will exclude the cycle quiver of type $\tilde{A}_n$.
 By Gabriel's theorem (see \cite{elements}), the quiver is of Dynkin type if and only if all the indecomposables are preprojective (and preinjective).